carbon-language/carbon-lang/flang/documentation/Calls.md

 in situations where unmodified incoming `INTENT(OUT)` dummy arguments are being passed onward as outgoing `INTENT(OUT)` arguments.

+### Arguments and function results requiring descriptors

+Dummy arguments are represented with the addresses of descriptors when they have any of the following characteristics:

+1. assumed-shape array (`DIMENSION(:)`)
+1. assumed-rank array (`DIMENSION(..)`)
+1. parameterized derived type with assumed `LEN` parameters
+1. assumed-length `CHARACTER(*)`
+1. polymorphic (`CLASS(T)`, `CLASS(*)`)
+1. assumed-type (`TYPE(*)`)
+1. coarray dummy argument
+1. `INTENT(IN) POINTER` argument (15.5.2.7, C.10.4)
+1. dummy procedure in a procedure that can only be called via its explicit interface

+Function results are described by the caller & callee in a caller-supplied descriptor when they have any of the following characteristics, some which necessitate an explicit interface:

+1. deferred-shape array (so `ALLOCATABLE` or `POINTER`)
+1. derived type with any non-constant `LEN` parameter
+1. procedure pointer result (when the interface must be explicit)

+Storage for a function call's result is allocated by the caller when
+possible: the result is neither `ALLOCATABLE` nor `POINTER`, the shape is scalar or explicit, and the type has `LEN` parameters that are constant expressions.
+In other words, the result doesn't require the use of a descriptor but can't be returned in registers.
+This allows a function result to be written directly into a local variable or temporary when it is safe to treat the variable as if it were an additional `INTENT(OUT)` argument.
+(Storage for assumed-length `CHARACTER(*)` results is always allocated by the caller.)

 ### Copying temporary storage back into actual argument designators